Chester Howell Ferguson: Civic contributions

 Ferguson believed that lawyers should be active in community life.
 He was one of Tampa's leading citizens, helping the city to grow, revitalize the downtown and become a major financial center and shipping port.
 He was a director or officer for numerous major corporations.

 Education

 Ferguson highly valued education.
 He spoke at a Law School Reunion saying, "History shows that governments change, decay and fail, but the processes of learning go on forever."
-When the Florida Board of Regents replaced the Florida Board of Control in 1965, Ferguson was a principal organizer and served from 1965-1979, including two terms as chairman.
+When the Florida Board of Regents replaced the Florida Board of Control in 1965, Ferguson was a principal organizer and served from 1965 to 1979, including two terms as chairman.
 During that time, the State University System of Florida grew from three to nine universities.